 Hamburg has approximately 2500 bridges, which is more than the number of bridges in Amsterdam, London and Venice combined.

-The surrounding Speicherstadt is one of the best places to see in Hamburg.
-The area was established at the end of the 19th century and grew to become the largest warehouse district in the world.
-There are a total of 15 warehouses and a series of individual buildings, the vast majority of which are constructed in the eminent Neo-Gothic architectural manner.
+The surrounding Speicherstadt is one of the top must-see attractions in Hamburg.
+Established at the end of the 19th century, it grew to become the largest warehouse district in the world.

 Directions